rgeissen/teradata-trusted-data-agent/README.md

 ### Step 2: Set Up Dependencies

-It is highly recommended to use a Python virtual environment to manage dependencies.
-This project includes a `requirements.txt` file to simplify the process.
+It is highly recommended to use a Python virtual environment.

 1.  **Create and activate a virtual environment:**
     ```bash